Key points

 Drawbacks of a chattel mortgage

-• If a borrower doesn’t meet their repayments, their lender can repossess the asset the chattel mortgage is used to purchase
+• If a borrower doesn’t meet their repayments, their lender can repossess the asset which may be integral to the business

-• Chattel mortgages, like many other financial products, can come with additional or unexpected fees
+• Chattel mortgages, like many other financial products, may come with additional or unexpected fees

-• Assets purchased with chattel mortgages typically have to be used for business purposes
+• Assets purchased with chattel mortgages typically have to be used for business purposes, not private use

 Spot the difference: Chattel mortgage, hire purchase, or lease

-If you’re a business owner or sole trader researching how you might fund the purchase of a new car or piece of equipment, a chattel mortgage is probably just one of a handful of options you’ve come across.
+If you’re a business owner or sole trader researching how you might fund the purchase of a new car or piece of equipment, a chattel mortgage is probably just one of a handful of options you may come across.
+Here are some others:

 Hire purchase (or commercial hire purchase)